Nabatieh: Late 20th and early 21st centuries

+On the night of 16–17 August 2024, Israeli Air Force jets attacked a warehouse in Nabatieh, killing at least 11 people and injuring four others.

+On Sunday 13 October 2024, a number of people were killed as a result of airstrikes on the town's Ottoman-era market.
+A remnant of a US-made munition was found at the site of the airstrike on the Ottoman-era market.
+Due to the fire, the number of injured was not determined.

+On 16 October 2024, an Israeli strike targeted the Headquarters of the "Nabatieh City Municipality" during a local council meeting to discuss the humanitarian crisis in place, killing the city's mayor Ahmad Kahil and 15 employees and volunteers, while at least 50 people were wounded.

 Historic structures

 Beaufort Castle

-On the top of a hill overlooking the southern Beqaa Valley towards Damascus stands Belfort or Beaufort castle, known to Arab travellers as Shqif Arnun, the word shqif being a Syriac term meaning high rock.
+On the top of a hill overlooking the southern Beqaa Valley towards Damascus stands Belfort or Beaufort castle, known in Arabic as Shqif Arnun, the word shqif being a Syriac term meaning high rock.
 The castle, although looking inaccessible, can be reached with little difficulty from the village of Arnoun, which lies 7 km southeast of Nabatieh.
 There is no conclusive evidence for the age of this castle or for who built it.

-The Crusaders repaired and fortified Beaufort Castle during the twelfth century and it became the most important fortress in Lebanon.

 Mosques

 Nabatieh has two historic mosques.
-One was built in the 16th century and lies in the centre of the town.
+One was built in the 16th century and is in the centre of the town.
 Another, known as "the Mosque of the Prophet," dates to the Mamluk period and is located in Nabatieh al Fawqa.